jxwleong/jtag-boundary-scan/README.md

 | Cortex-M3 TAP                    	|  1110  	|  1111  	|    0001/0010   	|  0000  	|

 <div align="center">
   Table 1.
-The JTAG instructions opcode for two TAP devices in STM32F103C8T6 from [Insturction opcode and length for Boundary Scan TAP](#instructNLength)
+The JTAG instructions opcode for two TAP devices in STM32F103C8T6 from [9.] line 149 and [11.] pg75-76
 </div>

 ### <a name="stm32Workbench"></a> System Workbench for STM32
 ### <a name="cli"></a> Command-line interface (CLI)